 She walks around her house in whatever she feels like throwing on (not nice clothes), then she goes out to accept awards and is wearing full-length black leather with badass jewelry.
 She called me the other day and was like, "Okay, Elizabeth.
 For this movie premiere, I need to go to Neiman Marcus Last Call.
 I need a floor-length black sequin dress.
 Can you help me find this?
 I have a credit there, it's fine, we can go together."
 I'm like, "Yes, absolutely, you're amazing."

-I love when she took her purse on stage with her to accept an award.
-That made me legitimately laugh of loud.
+I love that she took her purse on stage with her to accept an award.
+That made me legitimately laugh out loud.

 Will you stay in touch with her?
 I imagine you've grown pretty close if she's asking you to go dress shopping.